An Overview of Universal Obstructions for Graph Parameters: Introduction

 Following~\cite{GanianHKMORS16Are}, the importance of a parameter can be appreciated by considering: 1) its algorithmic utility; and 2) its {combinatorial} properties.
 Typically, being algorithmically useful for a given parameter means that a broad set of \textsf{NP}-hard problems are fixed parameter tractable with respect to this parameter.
 Having nice structural properties can be reflected by the central role a parameter plays in proving structural theorems.
 Under this setting, \textsl{treewidth}~\cite{BerteleB72nonse,RobertsonS84GMIII} can be considered as an important parameter for both criteria (see \autoref{treewidth_sec} for a definition of treewidth).
 On one hand, Courcelle's theorem~\cite{Courcelle90them,Courcelle92,Courcelle97} establishes that every graph property that is expressible in monadic second order logic can be checked in linear time on graphs of bounded treewidth.
 On the other hand, treewidth has been a cornerstone parameter of the Graph Minors series of Robertson and Seymour towards proving Wagner's conjecture~\cite{Wagner37Uber,RobertsonS04GMXX}: \textsl{the class of all graphs is well-quasi-ordered (well-quasi-ordering) by the minor relation} (now known as the Robertson and Seymour theorem).

 A common trait of many graph parameters that are considered as being ``important'', is to be \textsl{monotone} with respect to some quasi-ordering relation $\leqslant$ on the set of all graphs.
 We say that a parameter $\p$ is \emph{$\leqslant$-monotone} if, for every two graphs $H$ and $G$, $H \leqslant G$ implies that $\p(H) \leqslant \p(G)$.
 For instance, treewidth is known to be minor-monotone (see \autoref{rfisondlclsidop}) and \textsl{cutwidth} is known to be immersion-monotone (see \autoref{ommsers}).
-Since both the minor and the immersion relation are well-quasi-orderings on the set $\gall$ of all graphs~\cite{RobertsonS04GMXX, RobertsonS10GMXXIII}, this implies that for every minor/immersion-monotone parameter $\p$ and every $k \in \mathbb{N}$, the class $\mathcal{G}_{\p, k} = \{G \in \gall \mid \p(G) \leq k \}$ is minor/immersion-closed and therefore it is characterized by the exclusion of a \textsl{finite set} of obstructions (minor-minimal, respectively immersion-minimal, graphs that do not belong to $\mathcal{G}_{\p,k}$) as a minor/immersion.
-Moreover, if checking whether a graph $G$ contains some fixed graph as a minor/immersion can be done in polynomial time, then being a well-quasi-ordering automatically implies a polynomial membership decision algorithm for $\mathcal{G}_{\p,k}$.
+Since both the minor and the immersion relation are well-quasi-orderings on the set $\gall$ of all graphs~\cite{RobertsonS04GMXX, RobertsonS10GMXXIII}, this implies that for every minor/immersion-monotone parameter $\p$ and every $k \in \mathbb{N}$, the class

+is minor/immersion-closed and therefore it is characterized by the exclusion of a \textsl{finite set} of obstructions (minor-minimal, respectively immersion-minimal, graphs that do not belong to $\Gcal_{\p,k}$) as a minor/immersion.
+Moreover, if checking whether a graph $G$ contains some fixed graph as a minor/immersion can be done in polynomial time, then being a well-quasi-ordering automatically implies a polynomial membership decision algorithm for $\Gcal_{\p,k}$.
 This is the case for both the minor and the immersion relation~\cite{Wollan16Finding, GroheKMW11Finding, RobertsonS95GMXIII, KawarabayashiKR12Thedisjoint}.
 Whether or when such an approach can lead to the proof of the existence of polynomial time decision algorithms for other parameters (by choosing appropriately the relation $\leqslant$) is a running open project in algorithmic graph theory.

 \paragraph{Comparing graph parameters.}